TIMELINE: Jennifer Dalquez's journey to death row and acquittal

 Jennifer's mother said she had to go back several times to the agency but barely got any information.
 She had to use the little savings Jennifer was able to send them to pay for the fare to and from the OWWA office which was quite far from their home.

-Jennifer's parents went to the Department of Foreign Affairs' office in General Santos City.
+Jennifer's parents went to the Department of Foreign Affairs office in General Santos City.
 The officer-in-charge then also said that they did not have any information on the case.

-It was only in March 2015 when the DFA finally confirmed to Jennifer's family that she was indeed imprisoned for murder charges.
+It was only in March 2015 when the DFA finally confirmed to Jennifer's family that she was indeed jailed for murder charges.
 The government, through DFA, started giving them updates on the court hearings.